NV5 Global (NASDAQ:NVEE) Updates FY 2021 Earnings Guidance

+NV5 Global (NASDAQ:NVEE) last released its earnings results on Tuesday, November 9th.
+The business services provider reported $1.25 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $1.22 by $0.03.
+NV5 Global had a return on equity of 11.53% and a net margin of 5.34%.
+During the same quarter in the prior year, the firm earned $1.13 EPS.
+As a group, sell-side analysts predict that NV5 Global will post 4.55 earnings per share for the current year.

-In other news, CEO Dickerson Wright sold 40,000 shares of the company’s stock in a transaction that occurred on Friday, November 12th.
-The stock was sold at an average price of $111.32, for a total transaction of $4,452,800.00.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
-Also, VP Richard Tong sold 2,500 shares of the company’s stock in a transaction that occurred on Wednesday, September 15th.
+In other NV5 Global news, COO Alexander A. Hockman sold 10,000 shares of the business’s stock in a transaction that occurred on Monday, September 13th.
+The stock was sold at an average price of $99.87, for a total transaction of $998,700.00.
+Following the completion of the transaction, the chief operating officer now owns 122,662 shares in the company, valued at $12,250,253.94.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+Also, VP Richard Tong sold 2,500 shares of the business’s stock in a transaction that occurred on Wednesday, September 15th.
 The shares were sold at an average price of $98.62, for a total value of $246,550.00.
-Following the transaction, the vice president now directly owns 25,343 shares in the company, valued at approximately $2,499,326.66.
+Following the transaction, the vice president now owns 25,343 shares of the company’s stock, valued at approximately $2,499,326.66.
 The disclosure for this sale can be found here.
-Insiders have sold 65,000 shares of company stock worth $7,066,450 over the last three months.
-17.92% of the stock is currently owned by insiders.
+Insiders sold 65,000 shares of company stock worth $7,066,450 over the last ninety days.
+Insiders own 17.92% of the company’s stock.

-Several institutional investors and hedge funds have recently added to or reduced their stakes in NVEE.
-LPL Financial LLC boosted its holdings in shares of NV5 Global by 9.7% in the third quarter.
-LPL Financial LLC now owns 9,000 shares of the business services provider’s stock valued at $887,000 after purchasing an additional 799 shares during the period.
-Morgan Stanley boosted its holdings in shares of NV5 Global by 1.8% in the second quarter.
-Morgan Stanley now owns 78,038 shares of the business services provider’s stock valued at $7,376,000 after purchasing an additional 1,347 shares during the period.
-BNP Paribas Arbitrage SA boosted its holdings in shares of NV5 Global by 57.8% in the third quarter.
-BNP Paribas Arbitrage SA now owns 7,010 shares of the business services provider’s stock valued at $691,000 after purchasing an additional 2,569 shares during the period.
-Millennium Management LLC purchased a new stake in shares of NV5 Global in the third quarter valued at approximately $262,000.
-Finally, Bank of New York Mellon Corp lifted its holdings in NV5 Global by 9.4% during the third quarter.
-Bank of New York Mellon Corp now owns 51,267 shares of the business services provider’s stock worth $5,054,000 after buying an additional 4,402 shares during the period.
-60.56% of the stock is currently owned by hedge funds and other institutional investors.
+Large investors have recently made changes to their positions in the business.
+Morgan Stanley increased its stake in shares of NV5 Global by 1.8% during the second quarter.
+Morgan Stanley now owns 78,038 shares of the business services provider’s stock valued at $7,376,000 after buying an additional 1,347 shares during the period.
+Millennium Management LLC purchased a new position in shares of NV5 Global during the third quarter valued at $262,000.
+LPL Financial LLC increased its stake in shares of NV5 Global by 9.7% during the third quarter.
+LPL Financial LLC now owns 9,000 shares of the business services provider’s stock valued at $887,000 after buying an additional 799 shares during the period.
+Jane Street Group LLC purchased a new position in shares of NV5 Global during the third quarter valued at $434,000.
+Finally, BNP Paribas Arbitrage SA increased its stake in shares of NV5 Global by 57.8% during the third quarter.
+BNP Paribas Arbitrage SA now owns 7,010 shares of the business services provider’s stock valued at $691,000 after buying an additional 2,569 shares during the period.
+Institutional investors and hedge funds own 60.56% of the company’s stock.

 NV5 Global Company Profile